reagent-project/reagent-cookbook/recipes/add-routing/README.md

 #### Step 1: Create a new project

 ```
-$ lein new reagent-figwheel add-routing
+$ lein new rc add-routing
 ```

 #### Step 2: Add Secretary to `project.clj` :dependencies vector